isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-concrete-walls-in-basement/index.md

 Perhaps more exciting is its availability in five readily mixed colors and white.

 That aside, you get a clear coat that serves as a stand-alone finish.
 The surfaces painted with the Sure Step acrylic are usually ready for light traffic after twenty hours.
 However, you need to give it four to five days for continuous use.
+Pros:
-Pros: - It is multi-purpose, i. e. , works on different surfaces and materials. - Dries up fast - Infused with anti-slip properties
+- It is multi-purpose, i. e. , works on different surfaces and materials.
+- Dries up fast
+- Infused with anti-slip properties

+Cons:
-Cons: - Unsuitable for immersion service
+- Unsuitable for immersion service

-> See Also: > Get Paint off Laminate Floor

 ###  [5.
 KILZ Interior/Exterior Basement and Masonry Waterproofing Paint](https://www.amazon.com/dp/B00B2G97FU/?tag=p-policy-20)